 How to leverage learning for a family of tasks sharing similar structures, instead of simply doing well in a single task is still an open topic.
 In \cite{finn2017model,antoniou2019train,nichol2018first}, the agent is trained to find the parameters $\theta$ of its policy, so that when the agent takes a few gradient steps on that $\theta$, it will converge toward $\theta^*$ which is optimal for a new task.
 In this case, the common structure of different tasks is implicitly represented by the initial parameter $\theta$.
 Another approach is to learn latent contexts among tasks and the context acts as part of the input to the policy network.
-For example, in \cite{rakelly2019efficient} Rakelly et al. developed a data efficient off-policy Meta-RL method called Probabilistic Embeddings for Actor-critic meta-RL (PEARL), performing online probabilistic filtering of the latent task variables to infer how to solve a new task from small additional amount of experience.
-While the off-policy nature of PEARL enable data efficiency when adapting to a new task, it does require on-line collecting the context and corresponding latent variables of a new task with prior policy - the policy conditioned on the prior distribution.
-As a result, we observed better performance when PEARL+ is first exposed to a new task.
-This leads to an issue that the performance is not guaranteed when encountering a new task for the first time.

-This is a serious challenge for applications like automated vehicles where the agent cannot afford to make mistakes.
-In other words, robust performance of the prior policy when encountering a task for the first time is essential.
+For example, in \cite{rakelly2019efficient} Rakelly et al. developed a data efficient off-policy Meta-RL method called Probabilistic Embeddings for Actor-critic meta-RL (PEARL), performing online probabilistic filtering of the latent task variables to infer how to solve a new task from a small amount of new data.
+While the off-policy nature of PEARL enable data efficiency when adapting to a new task, it does require on-line collecting the context and corresponding latent variables of a new task with prior policy (the policy conditioned on the prior distribution).
+As a result, the performance is not guaranteed when encountering a new task for the first time.
+This poses a serious challenge for applications like autonomous driving where the agent cannot afford to perform very poorly.
+In other words, it is important for the prior (pre-adaptation) policy to maintain robustness with respect to task distribution shift.

-Safety in RL is not a new problem and a lot of work has been done \cite{garcia2015comprehensive, wen2021safe,baheri2020deep,li2021safe}, but the safety before adaptation has not received enough attention.
-In this paper, we develop PEARL+, a Meta-RL method based on PEARL\cite{rakelly2019efficient} to address this.
-We introduce a new Q-network, which doesn't back-propagate into the context encoder, to ensures the performance of the prior policy - the policy conditioned on the prior distribution of the context variable.
-As a result, we observed better performance when PEARL+ is first exposed to a new task.